giladnah/Hailo-CLIP-old/README.md

 Device Architecture is set to: HAILO8L
 ```

-## C++ Code Compilation

-Some C++ code is used in this app for post-processing and cropping.
-This code should be compiled before running the example.
-It uses Hailo `pkg-config` to find the required libraries.

-The compilation script is `compile_postprocess.sh`.
-You can run it manually, but it will be executed automatically when installing the package.
-The post-process `.so` files will be installed under the resources directory.

 ## Installation

 Make sure you run `source setup_env.sh` before running the installation.
 To install the application, run the following in the application root directory: